 If you need any help updating your profile or are experiencing a technical problem, please contact us at firstname.lastname@example.org.
 We can help!

-How do I get included in the online Directory?
+How do I get included in the online directory?

-How do I get my gig in the Live Music Calendar?
+How do I get my gig listed?

 If you are not a Manitoba Music member, email information on your gig to firstname.lastname@example.org, including time, date, venue, performers, and ticket price.